SBuchanan1/myfitness-tracker-SB/README.md

 ## Description

 User should be able to view, create and track their daily workouts.
-User can log multiple exercise in a workout on a given day.
+User can log multiple exercises in a workout on a given day.
 The user can also track the name, type, weight, sets, reps and duration of exercises.
 If the user does a cardio exercise then they're able to track the distance traveled.

 ## Installation